git-bug/git-bug/doc/usage/third-party.md

 - **pull**: read the issue list, issue bodies, comments, labels and status/title change events
-- **push** (GitHub, GitLab and Jira only): create issues, edit title and body, add and edit comments, change labels and toggle the status (open/close)
+- **push** (GitHub, GitLab and Jira only; the Gitea bridge is pull-only for now): create issues, edit title and body, add and edit comments, change labels and toggle the status (open/close)

 ### GitHub<a name="github"></a>